vivshaw/zettel/pages/personal growth.md

+---
-alias:: do better next time
+alias: do better next time
+---